 Computer programming is proving to be a hot area as more jobs continue to pop up in the field.
 According to Code.org, 71% of all new STEM jobs are in computing.
-This may be one reason why 90% of parents want their children to study computer science.
+This may be one reason why 90% of parents want their children to study computer science and get into coding for kids.

 Coding, or computer programming as it’s also called, is how we communicate with computers.
 The code tells the computer what it should do.
 When kids learn how to write code, it’s like writing a set of instructions.
 Coding not only tells computers what to do but can also tell them how fast to do something.